embedded-mas/ros-devs/examples/mixed_action_config/README.md

 # Example of ROS-Based agent

 This example illustrates a mixed Jason-ROS configuration.
 Part of the ROS-based actions are configured in [src/sample_agent.yaml](src/sample_agent.yaml).
-Other more complex actions are configured in [java/MyRosMaster.java](src/sample_agent.yaml).
+More complex actions are configured in [java/MyRosMaster.java](java/MyRosMaster.java).

 ## Scenario
 This example illustrates randomly moving turtle agent (see the agent code [here](src/agt/sample_agent.asl)).
 The turtle agent moves itself by executing the action ```move_turtle```.
 This action is concretely realized through the ROS service ```/turtle1/teleport_relative```.
 This service does not have a response message.
 Actions based on services without response handling are triggered by the ```defaultEmbeddedInternalAction``` internal action.